Wayne Valliere

 From our president

-Birchbark canoes are considered an apex of Anishinaabe culture—aesthetically beautiful objects that for centuries represented one of the most sophisticated inland watercrafts in the world.
-Mino-Giizhig (Wayne Valliere) is one of only a handful of Native birchbark canoe builders today in the United States, and he has dedicated his life to carrying his culture forward through traditional arts.
+Birchbark canoes are a pinnacle of Anishinaabe culture—both beautiful and among the most sophisticated inland watercraft in the world.
+Mino-Giizhig (Wayne Valliere) is one of the few Native birchbark canoe builders in the U.S., dedicating his life to preserving this art and his culture.

 By Tim Frandy, Western Kentucky University